 Quiet luxury style

 With the quiet luxury style, fast fashion companies are having a harder time.
 The whole concept of quiet luxury is for the clothes to show high-end quality by using expensive materials, sophisticated techniques, tailoring, and craftsmanship.
 Fast fashion companies are not able to achieve this feeling due to their limited budget when it comes to establishing the price points for their clothing.
 For instance, an Armani suit jacket is over $1,000 because it’s made of virgin wool (wool that hasn’t been used before has a higher and stronger quality than recycled wool).
-It’s made in Italy, where the cost of labor is significantly high, and it goes through a series of samples to ensure the fit of the blazer is right.
+It’s made in Italy, where the cost of labor is significantly high, and it goes through a series of samples and quality tests to ensure the fit of the blazer meets the standards of the fashion house.

 Gwyneth Paltrow’s Ski Crash Trial received more attention about the savvy clothing selection of the actress to blend with residents while maintaining her celebrity status, than about the relevance of the case itself.
 Image Courtesy of The New York Times.